IBMProjectEventStore/db2eventstore-IoT-Analytics/container/maintenance/README.md

 Also look at this page to verify we are on the Long Term Support (LTS) version <br>
 https://nodejs.org/en/about/releases/ <br>

-When security updates are relased or a new Long Term Support (LTS) version is released update this file in this line <br>
+When a new Long Term Support (LTS) version is released update this file in this line <br>
 https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/rest/install.sh#L4
+But when you build the container this will pull the latest node.js version from LTS branch specified.

 ## Node Packages
 The only node.js package is called `request` and is already at the lastet and last release as the package is now deprecated <br>